nutanix-cloud-native/opendocs/docs/capx/latest/credential_management.md

 Cluster API Provider Nutanix Cloud Infrastructure (CAPX) interacts with Nutanix Prism Central (PC) APIs to manage the required Kubernetes cluster infrastructure resources.

 PC credentials are required to authenticate to the PC APIs.
 CAPX currently supports two mechanisms to supply the required credentials:

-- Credentials injected in CAPX Manager
+- Credentials injected into the CAPX manager deployment
 - Workload cluster specific credentials

-## Credentials injected in CAPX Manager
+## Credentials injected into the CAPX manager deployment
-By default, credentials will be injected in the CAPX Manager when the Cluster API Provider Nutanix Cloud Infrastructure is initialized.
+By default, credentials will be injected into the CAPX manager deployment when CAPX is initialized.
 See the [getting started guide](./getting_started.md) for more information on the initialization.

 Upon initialization a `nutanix-creds` secret will automatically be created in the `capx-system` namespace.
 This secret will contain the values supplied via the `NUTANIX_USER` and `NUTANIX_PASSWORD` parameters.